 See the world's highest geysers, oldest mummies, clearest night skies, and learn about the ancient culture in Chile's north.
 Steph Dyson tells us where to go.

-From misunderstanding local customs to flushing toilet paper down the wrong pipes, these travelers admit to their biggest mistakes they’ve made overseas.
+From taking inconsiderate photos to visiting dubious attractions, these travelers admit to their biggest mistakes they’ve made overseas.